This Data Processing Agreement (“DPA”) is incorporated into, and is subject to the terms and conditions of, the MyEva Contract between Us and You.

 5.3 Security due diligence.
 In addition to the Report, We shall respond to all reasonable requests for information made by You to confirm the Our compliance with this DPA, including responses to information security, due diligence and audit questionnaires, by making additional information available regarding its information security program upon your written request, provided that You do not exercise this right more than once per calendar year.

 6.2.
 Cross-border Security.
-If Authorised User Data processed under this DPA is transferred from a country within the European Economic Area to a country outside the European Economic Area which do not ensure an adequate level of data protection within the meaning of EU Data Protection Laws, We shall ensure that the Authorised User Data is adequately protected.
-To achieve this, We shall, unless agreed otherwise, rely on the European Commission approved Standard Contractual Clauses for the transfer of personal data from the European Union, the European Economic Area and/or their member states, Switzerland and the United Kingdom to countries which do not ensure an adequate level of data protection within the meaning of EU Data Protection Laws of the foregoing territories for the transfer of Authorised User Data or such other legally enforceable mechanisms for transfer as may be prescribed under EU Data Protection Laws from time to time.
+If Authorised User Data processed under this DPA is transferred from the UK or a country within the EEA to a country outside the UK or the EEA which do not ensure an adequate level of data protection within the meaning of Data Protection Laws, We shall ensure that the Authorised User Data is adequately protected.
+To achieve this, We shall, unless agreed otherwise, rely on the European Commission approved Standard Contractual Clauses or the UK International Data Transfer Agreement (in all contracts concluded on or after 22 September 2022) for the transfer of personal data from the UK or the EEA to countries which do not ensure an adequate level of data protection within the meaning of Data Protection Laws of the foregoing territories for the transfer of Authorised User Data or such other legally enforceable mechanisms for transfer as may be prescribed under Data Protection Laws from time to time.

 7.1 Deletion on termination.
-Upon termination or expiration of the MyEva Contract, We shall (at your election) delete or return to You all Authorised User Data (including copies) in our possession or control, except that this requirement shall not apply to the extent We are required by applicable law to retain some or all of the Authorised User Data, or to Authorised User Data we have archived on back-up systems, which Authorised User Data We shall securely isolate, protect from any further processing and eventually delete in accordance with Our deletion policies, except to the extent required by applicable law.
+Upon termination or expiration of the MyEva Contract, We shall (at your election) delete, return or permanently de-identify all Authorised User Data (including copies) in our possession or control, except that this requirement shall not apply to the extent We are required by applicable law to retain some or all of the Authorised User Data, or to Authorised User Data we have archived on back-up systems, which Authorised User Data We shall securely isolate, protect from any further processing and eventually delete in accordance with Our deletion policies, except to the extent required by applicable law.

 8.2 If a law enforcement agency sends Us a demand for Authorised User Data, We shall attempt to redirect the law enforcement agency to request that data directly from You.
 As part of this effort, We may provide your basic contact information to the law enforcement agency.
 If compelled to disclose Authorised User Data to a law enforcement agency, then We shall give You reasonable notice of the demand to allow You to seek an appropriate remedy, unless We are legally prohibited from doing so.